 It can be hard for parents to know where to draw the line between being too permissive, or being too strict.
-Better understanding age appropriate discipline for your toddler will help you find the right balance.
+Learning to discipline your toddler and preschooler with consistency and patience will help you find the right balance.

 Try to think about discipline as guiding your child to be an adult who can make decisions that are good for them and those around them.